chitulescui/DotnetApp-Gitlab-CI-CD-Pipeline/README.md

 dotnet nuget push "bin/Release/WebAppSwk.1.0.0.nupkg" --api-key "api-key" --source "name"
 ```
 # Run Docker containers for each application
-Docker image file was configured with port exposed to : 8080.
+Docker image file was configured with the port exposed to : 8080.

 Run docker container with the following comand: